GWlab-SKKU/ePDFpy/README.md

 - mrcfile >= 1.4.2
 - pyqtdarktheme == 2.1.0

-Users can install all dependencies manually using pip install or conda install.
+Users can install all dependencies manually using pip install.
 ```
 pip install -r requirements.txt
 pip install epdfpy
 ```
-or if using virtual environment using Anaconda,
+It is recommended to use Anaconda (www.anaconda.com/download) or Miniconda ( https://docs.conda.io/en/latest/miniconda.html) to set up a virtual environment.
+All dependencies can easily installed by using 'environment.yaml' file in the conda terminal:
 ```
 conda create -n epdfpy python=3.8
 conda activate epdfpy